Raving Dave Fans Unite!

 Fortis Green, the first release in the Meta Media Demo Series of new recordings, was shipped during the first week of November, 1999.
 Bill Crowley's comments on this disc are available on Dave's official web site.

-This eight song collection of demos is only available through Dave's official web site.
+The original relese of this eight song collection of demos was only available through Dave's official web site.

 "Anthology" Cover (UK/Europe Release)